-- If the corporation held it 45 days or less (see the Note below and section 246(c)(1)(A)), or - To the extent the corporation is under an obligation to make related payments for substantially similar or related property. - 5.
+- If the corporation held it for less than 46 days during the 90-day period beginning 45 days before the stock became ex-dividend with respect to the dividend.(see the Note section 246(c)(1)(A)), or - To the extent the corporation is under an obligation to make related payments for substantially similar or related property. - 5.
 Any other taxable dividend income not properly reported above (including distributions under section 936(h)(4)).